Lenders look at more than just your credit score

 Amount of debt

-Lenders also want to ensure that you manage your credit line responsibly and don’t overextend yourself by taking on debt you can’t pay back.
+What do mortgage lenders look for when buying a house?
+Debt.
+Lenders also to ensure that you manage your credit line responsibly and don’t overextend yourself by taking on debt you can’t pay back.

 Credit utilization refers to the amount of debt owned compared to the amount of credit available to you.
 It accounts for 30% of your credit score, making it the second most important factor affecting your credit.
 Maintaining a low balance is important because lenders may view high levels of debt as a sign that you may struggle to pay off new lines of credit.